soundanalogous/Breakout/README.md

 Upload StandardFirmata to the Arduino board:

-1. If you are using an ATMega168 or ATMega 328 based Arduino, upload StandardFirmata [from exampes here: ](http://firmata.svn.sourceforge.net/viewvc/firmata/arduino/trunk/Firmata/)
+1. Upload StandardFirmata for Firmata 2.3 [from exampes here: ](http://firmata.svn.sourceforge.net/viewvc/firmata/arduino/trunk/Firmata/)
 2. While you are in the Arduino IDE, select Tools -> Serial Port and note the serial port for your Arduino.
 3. Make sure your Arduino board is attached to your computer.